jalenng/Dont-Set-CA-on-Fire/DSCoF/README.md

 This repository contains all the source code and assets for our SCEhacks 2021 "Code for California" hackathon project.

 ## Inspiration
-We prospected to create something that was interactive and universally understandable.
-We wanted to strive for educating and bringing awareness to topics and encourage social and behavioral changes in the process, and we decided that a game was the way to go.
+We wanted to create something that anyone could understand, and we wanted to make it interactive.
+Our goal was to encourage social and behavioral changes by educating and bring awareness to issues.
+Ultimately, we decided on making a game, as we saw it as a fun and unique way to realize our goals.

 ## What it does
-Our game educates players by quizzing them on wildfire trivia.
+Our project is a game that quizzes and educates players on wildfire trivia.

 ## How we built it
 We used Microsoft Whiteboard, Unity, Azure SQL, Flask, and art software to design and implement our project.

-We used Microsoft Whiteboard to ideate, collaborate, and design our project.
+* Microsoft Whiteboard helped us ideate, collaborate, and design our project.
-We used Unity as the game engine that powers our game, and C# to program our game scripts.
+* Unity served as the game engine powering our game, and we used C# to code our game scripts.
-We used Azure SQL to store statistics of player choices, which the game retrieves and displayes to the player at the end of the game.
+* Azure SQL stores statistics about player choices, which the game retrieves and presents to the player at the end of the game.
-We used Python and Flask to set up a backend server that interfaces with Azure SQL and provides an API endpoint for our Unity game.
+* Flask served as the backend server that interfaces with Azure SQL and provides an API endpoint for our Unity game.
-We used Aseprite and Adobe Photoshop to create our game sprites.
+* Aseprite and Adobe Photoshop were used to create game sprites.

 ## Challenges we ran into
-- Getting Unity tocommunicate with our Flask server
+- Getting Unity to communicate with our Flask server
 - Using Azure SQL for the 1st time and having to learn

 ## Accomplishments that we're proud of
-This was our first hackathon, and we're proud that we took the initiative to join.
-Also, we are proud of the playable and testable prototype we had achieved in just two days of work.
+Given that this hackathon was our first, we are proud to have participated.
+Furthermore, we are proud of the playable and testable prototype we have achieved in our two days of work.

 ## What we learned
 - Communication and teamwork